-PBGC has its own expense assumption.
+Insurers price group annuities by analyzing participant demographics and making assumptions about variables such as yield on investments, mortality rates and retirement age.
+PBGC requests that the premium rate (price) information on the surveys exclude the insurers' administrative expenses because PBGC has its own expense assumption.
 The premium rates provided on the surveys are the prices that the insurers would charge, as of the quarterly survey date, for a \$10/month annuity, payable in straight-life form, beginning at the requested ages.
-More detail on the survey contents is discussed in the "Composite Premium" section below.
+More detail on the survey contents in discussed in the "Composite Premium" section below.